vdimensions/vdimensions_msbuild_references/README.md

 # MSBuild References

-This repository contains a currated list of MSBuild targets which would add package dependencies to your project for various .NET libraries.
+This repository contains a currated list of MSBuild targets which would manage package dependencies for various .NET libraries that you may need in your project.

 ## Foreword